MOSEK/mosek.rust/doc/source/api.rst

     Index of the row or column.
 *Returns:* ``nzi``
     ``nzi : i32``
-        Number of non-zeros in the $i$th row of :math:`A`.
+        Number of non-zeros in the i'th row of `A`.

-Obtains the number of non-zero elements in one row of :math:`A`.
+Obtains the number of non-zero elements in one row of the linear constraint matrix

 .. index:: get_a_slice_num_nz